Exploring nuclear structure with multiparticle azimuthal correlations at the LHC

-Delving into the intricate structure of the higher harmonic flow, both linear and nonlinear flow modes are investigated.
-Figure~\ref{fig:Harmonic4} shows the centrality dependence of the linear and nonlinear components of $v_4\{2\}$, denoted as $v_4^{\rm L}$ and $v_{4,22}$ respectively, in \XeXe and \PbPb collisions.
-It has been established that $v_4^{\rm L}$ and $v_{4,22}$ exhibit distinct sensitivities to nuclear deformation parameters~\cite{Lu:2023fqd}.
-Specifically, $v_4^{\rm L}$ is predominantly influenced by the initial $\epsilon_4$, while $v_{4,22}$ originates from the initial $\varepsilon_{2}^{2}$.
-In the upper panels of Fig.~\ref{fig:Harmonic4}, it can be seen that $v_{4,22}$ increases from central to peripheral \XeXe and \PbPb collisions while $v_{4}^{\rm L}$ increases with centrality percentile up to 20\% and thereafter decreases towards more peripheral collisions.
-The $v_{4,22}$ ratio, shown in panel (d) of Fig.~\ref{fig:Harmonic4}, starts at approximately 1.5 in most central collisions and decreases toward more peripheral collisions.
-The $v_4^{\rm L}$ ratio exhibits a milder centrality dependence, aligning with unity within uncertainties for the 0--40\% centrality range, beyond which the uncertainties increase considerably.
-In comparison to the measurements, the IP-Glasma+MUSIC+UrQMD calculations describe $v_{4,22}$ measurements in 0--40\% centrality and only marginally overestimate them in 40--60\% centrality for \PbPb collisions, while they quantitatively capture the $v_{4,22}$ measurements in \XeXe collisions.
+Figure~\ref{fig:Harmonic4} shows the centrality dependence of the $v_{4,22}$ nonlinear flow modes \XeXe and \PbPb collisions.
+It has been established that $v_{4,22}$ exhibits considerable sensitivities to nuclear deformation parameters~\cite{Lu:2023fqd}, originating from the initial $\varepsilon_{2}^{2}$.
+In the upper panels of Fig.~\ref{fig:Harmonic4}, it can be seen that $v_{4,22}$ increases from central to peripheral \XeXe and \PbPb collisions.
+The $v_{4,22}$ ratio, shown in panel (c) of Fig.~\ref{fig:Harmonic4}, starts at approximately 1.5 in most central collisions and decreases toward more peripheral collisions.
+In comparison to the measurements, the IP-Glasma+MUSIC+UrQMD calculations describe $v_{4,22}$ measurements in 0--35\% centrality and only marginally overestimate them in 35--60\% centrality for \PbPb collisions, while they quantitatively capture the $v_{4,22}$ measurements in \XeXe collisions.